Online Policy Manual

 CBI Convicted Sex Offender Site

 Colorado Revised Statute 22-1-124 requires each public school in Colorado to provide parents of school-age children access to law enforcement agency information related to registered sex offenders.
-To access the Colorado Bureau of Investigation Convicted Sex Offender Site click here.
+To access the Colorado Bureau of Investigation Convicted Sex Offender Site use the link below.

 Student Photos and Video Images